bcgov/ExchangeLabOps/docs/Agile-in-the-BCPS/readme.md

 ### There is a way to do this with ill-effect.

 Agile is considered "new" to many, but it has been used in the technology industry since at least the 1990s.
-It has surged in popularily among public services across Canada and more broadly.
+It has surged in popularity among public services across Canada and more broadly.
 This means there are many flavours of adoption, and not all are successful.

 Expecting a new team or organization to simply adopt Agile methodologies is like asking an African Safari guide to lead Scuba divers on a reef tour.
 There are some core competencies that need to be adopted before this can happen.